-C. FINAL REPORTS.
+C. STATUS REPORT.

-The Loss Mitigation Parties shall file the Local Form, Loss Mitigation Final Report within 14 days from the termination of the loss mitigation period.
-The debtor shall be responsible for submitting the Loss Mitigation Final Report, but must do so on notice to and in cooperation with the creditor.
-The Loss Mitigation Final Report must set forth the outcome of the loss mitigation process in the particular case, including, but not limited to the terms of any loss mitigation reached between the parties as identified in Section II.
+The Loss Mitigation Parties shall file the Local Form, Loss Mitigation Status Report within the time set by the bankruptcy court in the Loss Mitigation Order.
+The debtor shall be responsible for submitting the status report, but must do so on notice to and in cooperation with the creditor.
+A Status Report may include a request for an extension of the loss mitigation period.